dwi11harsh/tsxzone/README.md

-# TSXZone
+# CoffeeApples

-TSXZone is a lean and easy-to-use UI library built with TypeScript and React.
+CoffeeApples is a lean and easy-to-use UI library built with TypeScript and React.
 This project is set up as a monorepo using Turborepo, making it easy to manage multiple packages and applications.

 ## Features